 Our campus is only a 15-minute tube ride from the West End, home to London’s entertainment district, so it’s easy for you to explore the rest of the capital from your Mile End base.

-The Erasmus Student Network at Queen Mary is a QMSU society and open to all students interested in or participating on any type of study abroad programme.
-If you wish to join Queen Mary's ESN chapter, you can contact the team via Facebook or email: firstname.lastname@example.org.
+The Erasmus Student Network at Queen Mary is a QMSU society and open to all students interested in or participating in any type of study abroad programme.
+If you wish to join Queen Mary's ESN chapter, you can contact the team via Facebook at @esnqmul or by email: email@example.com.

 International Students’ House (ISH) is a social centre for international students in London.
 ISH is in central London, just around the corner from Great Portland Street tube station (a 20-minute tube ride from our Mile End campus).
 As a Queen Mary international student, you are an automatic member of ISH: you just need to show your Queen Mary student ID card when you arrive.